-In this time of pandemic, the video call is proving to be an invaluable tool in battling social distance and isolation.
+In these pandemic times, the video call has become an invaluable tool for staying in touch with family, friends and colleagues.
 But that doesn’t necessarily mean that it’s easy to put yourself in front of the camera.

 Some people address the problem by showing up to meetings and social calls with cameras turned off.
 While that might make the camera-shy feel more comfortable, it might not be the best way of communicating.